rubinfa/GettingAndCleaningData_CourseProject/CodeBook.md

 The script 'run_analysis.R' generates a txt file called 'tidyDataSet.txt', which contains the cleaned-up data set, after applying several transformations, as described below.

 ## Transformation performed by the 'run_analysis.R' script
+The script first loads the libraries needed for the transformation:
 ```
 library(dplyr)
 library(plyr)
 ```
+It also checks that the 'Human Activity Recognition Using Smartphones Data Set' has correctly been unzipped in the working directory:
 ```
 dataDirectoryBasePath <- "./UCI HAR Dataset"